Article

 Six estate planning tips

 As Benjamin Franklin put it: nothing can be said to be certain, except death and taxes.
-But with a good estate planning strategy, you can do something about the latter, at least.
+But with a good financial and estate planning strategy, you can do something about the latter, at least, and potentially reduce your estate’s inheritance tax bill.

-Estate planning is the process of structuring your wealth and taking advantage of your tax allowances to minimise your estate’s inheritance tax (IHT) liability.
+Estate planning is the process of structuring your wealth and taking advantage of your tax allowances to minimise your estate’s inheritance tax (IHT) bill.

-Your estate isn’t just cash in the bank or the value of your home – it’s a total figure of your accumulated assets.
+Your estate isn’t just cash in the bank or the value of your home: it’s the total figure of your accumulated assets.
 It includes:

 • Savings